thisismypassport/shrinko8/README.md

             # the syntax tree format isn't really documented anywhere yet. you can:
             # - check examples of use in pico_lint.py
             # - search for the NodeType you're interested in, in pico_parse.py to see what it contains
+            # - print(node) -- not all fields will be printed, but it'll give you a decent idea of what the token is. see pico_parse.py for full details

         def post_visit(node):
             pass # just here as an example